kingluddite/web-dev-notes/development/tools/task-runners/webpack/udemy-sgrider-webpack/04-real-world-project/02-real-world-project-cont.md

 // more code
 ```

-* With that change, a new file will be created `manifest' that's purpose is to better tell the browser whether or not the vendor file actually got changed
+* With that change, a new file will be created `manifest` that's purpose is to better tell the browser whether or not the vendor file actually got changed

 Chunked cache with manifest